 The full festival programme of 50 events combined events directly managed by CAfS and external / 3rd party events, and comprised a total of 71 timed sessions.

 • Open home visits ranging from renovations of traditional solid wall properties, to new builds (particularly Passivhaus principles) and upgrades to modern properties (particularly the addition of renewables & battery storage technologies).

 • Headline strategic events on climate emergency responses, including the first 2 carbon & climate literacy courses in Cumbria (Kendal, Carlisle), and the first Cumbria Climate Emergency Action Summit (Carlisle).

-• Skills workshops mostly proved very popular, e.g. the following all fully booked: lime working, solid wall insulation, foraging skills, 2 grow your own vegetables courses.
+• Skills workshops mostly proved very popular, e.g. the following all fully booked: lime working, solid wall insulation, foraging skills, 2 grow your own vegetable courses.

-• Overall particularly high interest in food-related events (growing courses, garden visit, foraging, low carbon menus).
+• Overall particularly high interest in food-related events (growing courses, garden visits, foraging, low carbon menus).

 Last year, and in all previous years, they concentrated most of the events into an annual festival in September, but for 2020 they had hoped to offer events throughout the year instead, giving more people the chance to benefit from them.
 Unfortunately, plans were interrupted by Coronavirus, but some online events have continued and the hope is to begin face-to-face events again as soon as it is safe to do so.

-- The 2019 festival events programme was attended by over 1000 people, representing a step change increase v. previous years.
-The high attendance and enthusiasm across the programme demonstrate a growing awareness of and interest in all aspects of sustainability, particularly as the full extent of the looming climate and ecological crisis become clear.
+The 2019 festival events programme was attended by over 1000 people, representing a step change increase v. previous years.
+The high attendance and enthusiasm across the programme demonstrate a growing awareness of and interest in all aspects of sustainability.

-- Festival promotion used a broad variety of media, and notably the rise of social media advertising (particularly Facebook) proved increasingly effectively, rather than the time and cost of distributing flyers, posters, etc.
+Festival promotion has used a broad variety of media, and notably the rise of social media advertising (particularly Facebook) has proved increasingly effective, rather than the time and cost of distributing flyers, posters, etc.